orionguiffreda/prime-photometry/docs/Stack_Info.md

 # PRIME Photometry Pipeline - Stacking Instructions

 _stack.py_ is this pipeline's script for stacking sets of images.
 It utilizes a conda package for Swarp, which utilizes external header files (with improved astrometry) matched with processed images to create a final, median-combined, stacked image.
+It also, by default, runs astrometry.net on the final image, correcting for any astrometric error in the corners.

 ## Usage

 _stack.py_ has the formatting as followed:

-> stack.py [-h] [-mask] [-sub SUB] [-stack STACK] [-parent PARENT] [-chip CHIP]
+> stack.py [-h] [-mask] [-no_astrom] [-astrom_only] [-sub SUB] [-stack STACK] [-parent PARENT] [-chip CHIP]

 The arguments you will utilize (currently) are the following:

 - _-sub_ is a string that is the path to where your input processed images are stored.
 These will be stacked.

 - _-stack_ is a string that is the path to where your final stacked image & weight image will be stored.

+- _-no_astrom_ is an optional flag which will run the stacking without using astrometry.net after stacking.

+- _-astrom_only_ is an optional flag to only run astrometry.net on an already created stacked image.

+Here is an example command in normal pipeline usage:

+    python ./stack/stack.py -sub /obs_dir/C1_sub/ -stack /obs_dir/stack/ -chip 1

 ### Bad Pixel Mask - *IN DEVELOPMENT*